The Markets (third quarter through September 30, 2024)

 Eye on the Quarter Ahead

-The Federal Reserve does not meet in October, so there will be some time to determine the impact of the September 50.0-basis-point rate cut.
+The Federal Reserve did not meet in October, so there will be some time to determine the impact of the September 50.0-basis-point rate cut.
 Of course, all eyes will focus on the results of the presidential and congressional elections in November.

 Data sources: Economic: Based on data from U.S. Bureau of Labor Statistics (unemployment, inflation);